MR-ROGUE/anonymous_sms/README.md

 "DISCLAIMER"

-Use it for need, not for revange.
+1. Use it for need, not for revange.

-"Iam not responsible for your activities."
+2. "Iam not responsible for your activities."

+3. It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program

 }

-Instagram page:cyber_king_of_internet
+Instagram page: cyber_king_of_internet

-Facebook page :cyber king
+Facebook page : cyber king

     github    :venkateshdudyala

 Installation && Build dependencies :

-0. apt install git python curl bash toilet

 1. git clone https://github.com/venkateshdudyala/anonymus_sms

-3. pip install requests
+2. sudo bash rq.sh

+3. sudo python3 anonymous_sms.py